panteamihai/playground-async/README.md

 The following functionalities, captured in the [UsagePatterns project] are all taken and extended from [Liam Westley]'s brilliant NDC London 2014 talk [Async C# 5.0 - Patterns For Real World Use] so props to him for a great presentation and source material, check out his [original implementation].
 The [demo album] of the featured band, Silents, must be downloaded in all formats (m4a, flac, mp3, ogg) and placed in the root repo folder inside a folder called media, or the path to the location of the download needs to be adjusted in the [MediaService implementation].

 Also note that [clearing the Windows file cache] is essential for running this project under Windows multiple times (for now at least).
+You could run the solution / exe **as an admin** and make use of the *[Empty Standby List]* tool by placing it in the Utility folder for the task to be automated.

 ## Progress reporting